cocus/t31-test-tar-upgrader/README.md

 ### Whats this?
 This project is a simple tool that creates an all-in-one to upgrade certain stock firmwares of T31 SoC IP cameras into the open-source OpenIPC.
 In particular this only works with 16MB SPI flash.
 Should also work with 8MB flash chips, but some changes are required on `default-uenv.txt` and probably `test.sh`.

-### Requirements
-Install the `u-boot-tools` package so mkenvimage is available. `tar`, `zip`, `make` and `wget` should be installed as well.

 ### How to use it
-Modify the "MySSID" and "MyPassword" inside the `default-uenv.txt` file to reflect your WiFi credentials.
 Run `make`.
 Unzip the newly-created `uncompress_to_sd.zip` to a FAT32 formatted SD card.
 Plug the card into the camera.
 Turn the camera on, and wait.

 ### How it works
 Some firmwares based on the Hualai stock firmware for the T31 SoC contains an interesting backdoor (or feature?) that lets arbitrary code execution from an SD card.

 One of the init scripts on these generic firmwares look for the existance of `/tmp/factory`, and if it finds it, the main camera app doesn't start, but rather a script is executed from `/tmp`.
 There's an additional application (rather than a script) that looks for a specific file on the SD card (`Test.tar`), and if it finds it, it uncompresses it, and checks for the existency of some other files.
 If everything seems to be in order, the `/tmp/factory` file appears, and it's possible to run a custom `test.sh` shell script from the freshly extracted tar file.
 For more info, [I'd link the source of a good example for a similar camera](https://qiita.com/Dmitrievich/items/05ec93b70a049a90e684 "I'd link the source of a good example for a similar camera") (use Google translate if needed).

-Knowing that it's possible to run arbitrary code on these cameras, it's just a matter of figuring out a way to update the entire flash memory so it runs OpenIPC.
+Knowing that it's possible to run arbitrary code on these cameras, it's just a matter of figuring out a way to update the entire flash memory so it runs Thingino.
-OpenIPC provides a tool to upgrade *some* cameras to it (a statically linked binary that can run on stock firmwares), but it's not a particular good choice for this camera.
 The original partition table from the stock firmware contains the following entries:
 | mtd | size | name |
 | ------------ | ------------ | ------------ |